In Brief

 What This Means for You

 Your brain is not broken.
-It is wired differently.
-The pathways that create your intense response to certain sounds also give you heightened awareness, deep empathy, and the ability to notice what others miss.
+It is responding differently.
+The same sensitivity that makes certain sounds hard can also come with heightened awareness and a deep ability to notice what others miss.